We are returning to Perigord Retreat in 8-17 October 2021!

 The Nitty Gritty:

-The rates include your workshop, transport from airport and excursion transport, lodging and chef-prepared meals.
+The rates include your workshop, transport from airport and excursion transport, entry to those locations that charge, lodging and chef-prepared meals.
 (It does not include your airfare).

 The Perigord website video shows the property and a 3-D video of the villa rooms.